Where to find Andoriña

 From Santa Cruz de la Sierra one can reach the remote national park Noel Kempff Mercado and other Bolivian Amazonian destinations, the Chiquitania region with its Jesuit mission churches, the Bolivian Pantanal, and to Brazil (Corumbá-Caceres-Mato Grosso) and Argentina (Pocitos).

-Our mission
+Our vision

 Cafetería - Juices - Small Food

-On any place, on the big balcony, the patio or in one of the common inside areas, you can always enjoy our coffees & teas, pancakes & small food, cakes, fruit and vegetable shakes with many powerful and healthy, local ingredients.
+one of the common inside areas, you can always enjoy our coffees & teas, pancakes & small food, cakes, fruit and vegetable shakes with many powerful and healthy, local ingredients.

 Why Samaipata ?